 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-I’ll cover in this guide the gear that we take with us, in this list that we’ve been traveling with for the best part of 8 years now.
-And if you’d like a copy of this in a checklist format, then you can click here and I’ll email it to you.
+I’ll cover in this guide the gear that we take with us, in this list that we’ve been traveling with for the best part of 10 years now.
+Here’s our overlanding gear list, with the products that we use.

-A backpack – the most obvious, but a light and well-fitting backpack is essential.
+A backpack – the most obvious, but light and well-fitting backpack is essential.
 I love the Osprey brand of backpacks.
-I traveled for 3 years with a 40-liter Osprey and now have a 45-liter one.
-Osprey are great.
-The Farpoint series are fabulous – (although don’t use the “zip off day packs” from the Farpoint 70 that I’m currently using).
-They not only open all the way up, which makes it easier to pack, but they have a zip cover that covers the shoulder and waist straps, meaning when you throw them in the luggage compartment of a bus or a ferry you’re more likely to get them back in one piece!
+I traveled for 3 years with a 40-liter Osprey and now have a 55-liter one.
+Osprey is great.
+The Farpoint series are fabulous – (although I don’t use the “zip off day packs” from the Farpoint 70 that I’m currently using).
+The great thing about Osprey packs is that they not only open all the way up, which makes it easier to pack, but they have a zip cover that covers the shoulder and waist straps, meaning when you throw them in the luggage compartment of a bus or a ferry you’re more likely to get them back in one piece!

 A good backpack is key to any overlanding adventure.
 The size will depend on how long you will be traveling and how minimalistic you are, but I’d recommend at least 50 liters (more liters if you will be traveling during winter/in colder regions).